ARMs: Hows, Whos and Whys

 11th District Cost- of-Funds (also called COFI, pronounced 'coffee'): used mainly on one month and six month ARMs

-London InterBank Offered Rate (LIBOR, pronounced 'lye-bore'): used mainly on one month and six month ARMs, some annual ARMs
+London InterBank Offered Rate (LIBOR, pronounced 'lye-bore'): short-term values, like the 1 month or 6 month LIBOR are used mainly on one month and six month ARMs; most annual ARMs use a 12-month variety

 There are also several other varieties of indexes, including those generated using a so-called 'moving average' of a number of weekly or monthly values, and those contrived by (and available from) only specific lenders.